jbkinney/22e_qbbootcamp/README.md

 Students with Windows laptops must also install the "Git BASH" tool to prepare for the Bootcamp.
 You can download it by going to https://gitforwindows.org and clicking the Download button.
 The installation asks many questions but fortunately provides default answers that work well for the course.

-We will use GitBash for the "The Unix command line" section.
+We will use GitBash for the "The Unix command line" section and for logging into Elzar, the high-performance computing cluster on campus.

 ## Elzar exercise